Are you or someone you know dealing with a difficult situation or in crisis? We'll immediately direct your concern to the most qualified person.

 Routine laboratory and immunizations are covered by the student insurance plan.

-Review the terms of the student insurance plan and call the student health insurance company at (800) 505-4160 regarding your plan's coverage including preferred vs. out-of network, co-insurance, co-pays, deductibles, limitations and exclusions, etc
+Review the terms of the student insurance plan and call the student health insurance company at (800) 505-4160 regarding your plan's coverage including preferred vs. out-of network, co-insurance, co-pays, deductibles, limitations and exclusions, etc.

 Student Health Services does not participate in any insurance panels.
 Call your private health insurance company regarding reimbursements of costs incurred at Health Services.
 Some insurance programs will cover out-of-network costs for various procedures, diagnostic laboratory testing, x-rays, etc. Call your insurance company and learn the details of your coverage.
 Remember, visits with clinicians are always covered, regardless of insurance coverage, so reach out if you need care!

-Patient Confidentiality & Forms
+Patient Confidentiality and Forms

 We take your privacy seriously.
 Any health & wellness personnel who have access to your protected health information (PHI) will use this information solely to conduct health & wellness business, including providing medical or mental health treatment.
 The confidentiality of health records are strictly maintained and are not part of your academic record.